 Extensive additions have been added to Salt for LXC support.
 This included the backend libs for managing LXC containers.
 Addition into the salt-virt system is still in the works.

-Salt is now able to manage users and groups on Minions running Mac OS X. However, at this time user passwords cannot be managed.
+Salt is now able to manage users and groups on Minions running macOS.
+However, at this time user passwords cannot be managed.

 Pillar data can now be derived from Django managed databases.